 Medical oncologist Myriam Chalabi and her fellow researchers will publish these results on Monday 6 April in the journal Nature Medicine.

 Forty patients with two colon cancer subtypes took part in the NICHE study.
-Twenty of them had the microsatellite-instable (MSI) subtype, which means that the tumour is highly susceptible to mutation, resulting in hundreds and hundreds of mutations.
-Of all patients with non-metastasised colon cancer, 15% have this type, and the therapy was effective in all 20 patients.
+Twenty of them had the microsatellite-instable (MSI) subtype, which means that the tumor is highly susceptible to mutation, resulting in hundreds and hundreds of mutations.
+Of all patients with non-metastasized colon cancer, 15% have this type, and the therapy was effective in all 20 patients.
 'A good response rate was on the cards in this group', says project manager Myriam Chalabi.
 'But a 100% rate is unprecedented.
 You don't dare hope it will be that good.'

 An important added advantage of neoadjuvant studies is that they enable the precise effects of immunotherapy on excised cancerous tissue to be determined for individual patients.
 In that sense too, neoadjuvant therapy is making for a revolution in cancer research, with lab work and clinical practice becoming more integrated.